inteiros/InvestinderFrontend/README.md

 # InvestinderFrontend

-This repository contrains the Back-end and Front-end application from InvesTinder!
+This repository contrains the Front-end application from InvesTinder!

 InvesTinder is an open-source application developed in JavaScript using ReactJS by João Gabriel Eler Mendes and Victor Lomba to compete in a Hackaton.